sushmitha047/image-classifier/README.md

  - Both architectures are fine-tuned for the specific task of flower classification.

 ## Dataset
- - The model is trained on a dataset of 102 flower categories (link)[http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html].
+ - The model is trained on a dataset of [102 flower categories](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html).
 The data is split into:
  - Training set: Used for model training
  - Validation set: Used for hyperparameter tuning
  - Test set: Used for final model evaluation